plum-css/plum/_docs/modules-state.md

 ## How do they work?

-State classes can contain any properties required to affect the state of a module.
+States are created using **only** [class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) and can contain any properties required to affect the state of a module.

 ## How do I use them?